Euro. Pixabay image.

 A definition of the FCA-PSA merger is available here: FCA-PSA Merger.

-These countries contribute substantial revenue to Stellantis, but is significantly less than the first-tier countries which we saw earlier.
+These countries contribute substantial revenue to Stellantis, but their figures remain significantly lower than those of first-tier markets previously discussed.

 Turkey, Spain, Belgium, Netherlands, Argentina, And Japan In Percentage